Mdkamrulislam786/advance-react/src/pages/how-does-the-browser-works/how_does_browser_render_website.md

 ## Paint

 Will takes the layout render tress, creates layers, incremental process, builds up over 12 phases like background color then image then border , shadow etc

 ## Recap
 Parsing -->> Dom tree
 Dom tree -->> Render tree
 Is actually 4 tress -->> layers,line boxes, render objects, render styles objects
 Layout computes where a node will be on the screen
-Painting computes bitmaps and composites to screen tgjrgmsfhm
+Painting computes bitmaps and composites to screen